Devlore: Device Interrupt Protection for Confidential VMs: Abstract

 \section{Abstract}

-Arm Confidential Computing Architecture (CCA) executes sensitive computation in an abstraction called realm VMs and protects it from the hypervisor, host OS, and other co-resident VMs.
-However, CCA does not allow integrated devices on the platform to access realm VMs and doing so requires intrusive changes to software and is simply not possible to achieve securely for some devices.
-In this paper, we present \codename which allows realm VMs to directly access integrated peripherals. \codename memory isolation re-purposes CCA hardware primitives (granule protection and stage-two page tables), while our interrupt isolation adapts a delegate-but-check strategy.
-Our choice of offloading interrupt management to the hypervisor but adding correctness checks in the trusted software allows \codename to preserve compatibility and performance.
-We evaluate \codename on Arm FVP \arxiv{and Genio board } to demonstrate 5 diverse peripherals attached to realm VMs.
+Modern confidential computing executes sensitive computation in an abstraction called confidential VMs and protects from the hypervisor, host OS, and other co-resident VMs.
+It has been shown that an attacker can inject malicious interrupts to break the confidentiality and integrity of confidential VMs.
+We present \codename, a device interrupt isolation mechanism that protects confidential VMs from interrupt manipulation attacks.
+Our design employs a delegate-but-check strategy by offloading interrupt management to the hypervisor, but adds correctness checks in the trusted software.
+We prototype our design on Arm Confidential Computing Architecture (CCA).
+We evaluate it on Arm FVP to demonstrate four diverse devices attached to confidential VMs and report costs on a Rock5b board.
+Our case studies show the feasibility of real-world use cases and that \codename incurs minimal overheads of 0.06\% for typical integrated GPU applications.